 Does Dr. Thompson bleach teeth?

-Are any of the metals used in fillings a risk to my health?
+Are any of the metals used in fillings or crowns a risk to my health?

 Does Dr. Thompson refer to specialists?